motioncrypto/motion-docs/Documentation/masternode_setup_vps.md

 **Starting Your Masternode**

 Go back to your desktop wallet, to the Masternode tab.
-You need to wait for 15 confirmations in order to start the masternode On your VPS you can type: motion-cli getblockcount (needs to be more than 0 to be in sync)
+You need to wait for 15 confirmations in order to start the masternode on your VPS

+You can check by going to putty and type:

+cd /root/motion/src
+./motion-cli getblockcount (needs to be more than 0 to be in sync)

+**NOTE:**
-NOTE: If the Masternode tab isn’t showing, you need to  click settings, check “Show Masternodes Tab” save, and restart the wallet
-If your Masternode does not show, restart the wallet
+If the Masternode tab isn’t showing, you need to  click settings, check “Show Masternodes Tab” save, and restart the wallet If your Masternode does not show, restart the wallet

 Now Click “start-all”.
 Your masternode should be now up and running !